Storm Water Maintenance

 - Repair or replace broken storm drainage pipes

-- Control severe creek bank erosion when necessary to protect water quality and adjacent properties
+- Control severe creek bank erosion, when necessary, to protect water quality and adjacent properties

 - Repair sinkholes that occur over a drainage pipe system

-Unqualified Storm Drainage Problems
+Unqualified Storm Drainage Concerns

 - Yard flooding